Skip to main content

 Each September, the Michigan Freedom Trail Commission hosts a Heritage Gathering.
 The gathering offers individuals and communities with the opportunity to learn about Michigan's Underground Railroad heritage through presentations and networking.

-This year's theme is "Old Stories of Freedom from Detroit."
-The gathering will explore the strong Underground Railroad network in Detroit, plus stories of freedom seekers, rescues and liberation.
+This year's theme is "Battle Creek and Beyond."
+The gathering will explore the strong Underground Railroad network in the Battle Creek area, plus stories of freedom seekers, rescues and liberation.

 For questions or more information, contact Sheri Giffin at GiffinS@michigan.gov